 Federal law allows for “one-party consent.”
 As long as you’re on the call and you’re OK with being recorded, it’s legal.
 According to the Digital Media Law Project, 38 U.S. states and Washington, D.C. adhere to the one-party consent rule.

-The other 12 states have adopted “two-party consent” laws, which means everyone on the call must consent to being recorded.
+The other 12 states have adopted “two-party consent” laws, which means everyone on the call must consent to being recorded on any iPhone call recorder app.
 These two-party states are California, Connecticut, Florida, Illinois, Maryland, Massachusetts, Montana, New Hampshire, Pennsylvania, and Washington.
 In some states consent just means going ahead with the call after being informed that it’s being recorded.
 Check Wikipedia for the laws in your state.
 If you’re calling someone in another state, check their laws, and play it safe by following whichever is more restrictive.

 An individual can record a phone call without obtaining the consent of the other participant.
 (When speaking to a Canadian, just assume you’re being recorded, eh?)
 Businesses must inform individuals if a call is being recorded and offer alternatives.